 With a diverse wildlife population throughout Canada's oil and natural gas producing areas - including offshore - protecting species and habitats is an important consideration in project planning.

 Regulations ensure disturbed land is returned to an acceptable state once operations have reached the end of their productive life.
-Returning disturbed land to a useable state is called land reclamation.
+Returning disturbed land to a useable state with self-sustaining native vegetation is called land reclamation.